Spelling Words for Class 7

 knob

 2. Silent Letters: Silent letters are letters in words that are not pronounced.
-They are present in the spelling of a word but are not articulated when the word is spoken.
-This is because, in the English language, words often have roots in other languages, such as Latin, Greek, French and German.
-When words were borrowed or adapted, their pronunciation might have changed, but the original spelling was retained.
-Silent letters are remnants of these historical pronunciations.
+They exist in the spelling of a word but are not pronounced when the word is spoken.
+This is because many words in the English language have roots in languages like Latin, Greek, French, and German.
+Words that were borrowed or modified may have had their pronunciation altered, but their original spelling was kept.
+Silent letters have remained of these historical pronunciations.

 Examples: